CentauriSoldier/Dox/README.md

     Usage

 ####Special Tags
-**Return** and **Parameter** behave a little differntly than the other tags in that they accept up to three input sections delimited by a space.
+**Return** and **Parameter** behave a little differently than the other tags in that they accept up to three input sections delimited by a space.

 #####The Parameter Tag
 First is the descriptive name*(required)*, then the type input*(required)* and a description of the input value*(optional)*.